 Consult your Installer for details of which operations are enabled for your Weatherproof Terminal, and which Area and/or Door will be controlled.
+The functions of the Yellow lamps (if used) may be noted in the spaces below.

 OPERATION

 Logging On.